How Keynote Presenters Can Add Value at Your Event

-But the more important meaning of “what happens during that time the keynote speaker is onstage,” — what the keynote speaker can do for your event and, perhaps, for your company trajectory, can be more opaque.
+Each keynote speaker’s content has an area of focus.
+Keynote speakers specialise in everything from sales to global affairs to team building to positive thinking.
+But the more important meaning of “what happens during that time the keynote speaker is onstage,”.
+What the keynote speaker can do for your event and, perhaps, for your company trajectory, can be more opaque.

-What’s the point of a keynote speaker?
+What’s the Point of having a Keynote Speaker?

 “The point of a keynote speaker is to change the minds of a group of people, to persuade them of something they hadn’t seen, known, or believed before.”

 A great keynote speaker will make the most of this situation by “asking for commitments from audiences, because speakers are uniquely positioned to get audiences to do something — thanks to the temporary authority they are granted by the occasion.”

-A keynote speaker can compel through force of personality, with material that might not have worked in another context: “One keynote speaker can’t change the world.
+A keynote speaker can compel through force of personality, with material that might not have worked in another context.
+“One keynote speaker can’t change the world.
 But one speaker, with the right message, the right tools, and the right delivery, can make an audience understand why their world needs to change, and then not only show them how to do it, but how to get inspired to do it well.”

-Nick Morgan: “A keynote speech is not an effective means of creating detailed next steps, plans, or high-depth strategic ideas.
+“A keynote speech is not an effective means of creating detailed next steps, plans, or high-depth strategic ideas.
 An audience is too busy responding to a keynote speaker’s message to work on such details. “

 “It’s not realistic to expect that a speaker can come in for 45 minutes and fix a long-standing problem the company has been facing, a problem that perhaps the executives have been struggling for years to overcome.